 To get married in Connecticut, couples simply need to obtain a marriage license, find an officiant, and choose a location for their ceremony.

-Choosing the best season to get married in Connecticut depends on your desired atmosphere.
+Choosing the best season to get married in Connecticut depends on what you want.
 Spring is beautiful with blooming flowers and mild weather, though occasional rain is a possibility.
 Summer is warm and sunny, ideal for beach or outdoor weddings, but it can be humid.
 Fall offers stunning foliage and cooler temperatures, but it can get chilly in late fall.
 Winter provides a romantic setting with potential snow and lower off-season rates, but the weather can be cold and snowy.

 It’s best to book your wedding venue as soon as possible, ideally 12 to 18 months in advance.
 Popular venues often fill up quickly, especially during peak wedding seasons like spring and fall.
 Early booking gives you a better chance of securing your preferred date and location.
 If you’re planning a wedding during off-peak times, you might have more flexibility, but it’s still wise to book at least 9 to 12 months ahead.